-Too many traders experience “paralysis by analysis” when they are overloaded with information and cannot make a decision.
+Too many traders experience “paralysis by analysis” when they are overloaded with information and cannot make fast decision.

 Traders can actually save a lot of time and effort by focusing on market leaders with large market capitalizations and liquid options.

 These types of stocks are widely covered by both institutional and retail traders.
-This means that almost all of the available information is already priced in.
+This means that almost all of the available information is already priced into the current market price.

 Traders do not have to spend their time researching these companies or reading the latest news.

 The companies listed above are some of the best stocks for option trading because they have strong, recognizable brands.